ElvenTools/elven-tools-website/src/docs/landing-page.md

 1. It is too complicated for this purpose.
 2. The Dapp should also be helpful as a boilerplate for other projects, so it needs to be simple.
-3. With custom approach there is more control over auth flows.
+3. There is more control over auth flows with a custom approach.
 And this is the core of the dapp, so it is critical.
 4. It has too many utilities that, for this case, won't be used.

 ### Why the API endpoint is proxied?